An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 The severity of the disease is also measured by its effect on a person's quality of life.

 The National Psoriasis Foundation has proposed a new classification method.
-The group suggests a two-tiered system that classifies patients as needing either local or body-wide (systemic) treatment.
+The group suggests a two-tiered system that classifies people with psoriasis as needing either local or body-wide (systemic) treatment.
+Physicians may also use several assessment tools to evaluate severity.

 In general, severe or widespread psoriasis is harder to treat.
 However, some forms of psoriasis can be very resistant to treatment, even though they are not categorized as severe.
 They include: